TyRichards/tlc_electrical/wp-content/plugins/crazyegg-heatmap-tracking/readme.txt

 === Crazyegg Heatmap Tracking ===
-Contributors:
+Contributors: crazyegg
 Tags: crazyegg, traffic, tracking, clicktracking Requires at least: 2.0.2
-Tested up to: 3.2
+Tested up to: 4.1
+Stable tag: 1.1

+The official Crazyegg.com heatmap tracking plugin for Wordpress.

+== Description ==

-This plugin enables Crazyegg.com heatmap tracking on your WordPress site.
+This plugin enables Crazyegg.com heatmap tracking on your WordPress site, with a limited amount of configuration.

 == Installation ==

 1. Upload the `crazyegg-heatmap-tracking` directory into the `/wp-content/plugins/` directory on your server.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Using the WordPress Settings menu, navigate to Crazyegg Heatmap Tracking and enter your Crazyegg.com Account Number.
+3. Using the "WordPress *General* Settings" menu, navigate to Crazyegg Heatmap Tracking and enter your Crazyegg.com Account Number.

 == Frequently Asked Questions ==